A new baby stokes the competitive fires.

-I know an athletic event that would have swim star Michael Phelps and soccer sensation Mia Hamm flat on their faces and begging for mercy.
-It's the Grandparent Games, and they require competitiveness, stamina and feats of superhuman endurance.
-I should know: Ever since my first daughter was born four years ago, I have had a front-row seat to some awe-inspiring displays of athleticism.
+I know an athletic event that would have swim star Michael Phelps and track/bobsled athlete Lolo Jones flat on their faces and begging for mercy.
+It's what I call the Grandparent Games; they require competitiveness, stamina and feats of superhuman endurance.
+I should know: Ever since my first daughter was born a few years ago, I have had a front-row seat to some awe-inspiring displays of athleticism.

 It all started about 30 minutes after Bellamy was born, when my husband phoned his and my parents to announce they had a new granddaughter.
 The race was on!
 Who would be first to speed across town in a taxi, maneuver the interminably slow hospital elevators and reach the foot of my bed, camera at the ready?
 We called that one a tie as they all breathlessly entered the room together, 22 minutes later.

-The Tigger Triathlon A few months ago, my older daughter casually mentioned to my father that she wanted a Tigger DVD.
+The Tigger Triathlon: Not long after my older daughter casually mentioned to my father that she wanted a Tigger DVD.
 Dad could have ordered it online, but that would have been too easy.
 Like Indiana Jones trying to find the Ark of the Covenant, he raced from store to store until he found one.
 The medal goes to the grandparent who puts the most miles on the car searching for that one obscure object of desire.